johnkil/DoubleBackExample/README.md

 DoubleBack Example
 ==================

-Example of a `DoubleBack` pattern implementation.
+Example of a "DoubleBack" pattern implementation.

 Developed By
 ------------